 - 6/2008 – 8/2011, Post-doctoral Researcher, Theoretical and Physical Chemistry Institute (TPCI), National Hellenic Research Foundation (NHRF), Athens, Greece.

-- Laser-assisted synthesis and characterization of composite glasses and perovskites for advanced photonic and photovoltaic applications.
+- Development, laser-assisted synthesis and characterization of composite glasses and perovskites for advanced photonic and photovoltaic applications.

-- Time-resolved femtosecond Transient Absorption Spectroscopy - Charge dynamics and relaxation phenomena in photovoltaic, thermoelectric, and optoelectronic materials.
+- Time resolved femtosecond laser Transient Absorption Spectroscopy in nanocatalysts, photovoltaic, thermoelectric, and optoelectronic materials.

 - Non-linear optical properties of oxide glasses and crystals.